Japanese urbanism and its application to the Anglo-World

 - The way Tokyo has integrated trains with property development is brilliant.

-2. Unmatchable in their efficiency, reliability and speed, Japanese trains represent the bleeding edge of innovative modern transport.
+2. Unmatchable in their efficiency, reliability and speed, Japanese trains represent the cutting edge of innovative modern transport.

 3. An important aspect of rails success in Japan is their excellent service culture.
 There is a holistic consideration of all aspects of service from facilitating affordable housing, fast and speedy journeys that take advantage of the latest technology, to supporting an ecosystem of high quality commercial enterprises at destinations.